 For more information on program outcomes, visit the TX Sprouts results page.

-Following up on the momentum TX Sprouts created, the TX Sprouts team launched two partner programs: SproUTing Teachers and Sprouting Students.
+Following up on the momentum TX Sprouts created, the TX Sprouts team launched two partner programs: SproUTing Teachers and UT Outdoor Intern Program.
 These programs offer teacher training and undergraduate outreach to schools with gardens to facilitate integrating the school garden program with the existing classroom curriculum.
 So far, these programs have increased teacher confidence and desire for outdoor learning.

 What we’ve learned from TX Sprouts is transforming how we educate our kids about gardening, cooking, and nutrition.
 TX Sprouts’ evidence-based school gardening and nutrition education program boosts our children’s health and will continue to expand in impact as the partner programs continue to grow.